ideal-lab5/idn-docs/docs/Protocol Reference/pulse_ingestion.md

 ### Genesis Round

 The genesis round from which we will begin bridging drand.
-Authorties must wait until this pulse before publishing signatures.
+Authorities must wait until this pulse before publishing signatures.
 The value can only be set once by the root  user.

 ### Block Production